-Potential risks to the proposed project are the occurrence of intangible features and unrecorded cultural resources (of which graves and subsurface cultural material are the highest risk).
-This can cause delays during construction, as well as additional costs involved in mitigation and possible layout changes.
+Potential risks to the proposed project are the occurrence of intangible features, sub surface cultural material and unrecorded burial sites.
+This can cause delays during construction, as well as additional costs involved in mitigation, as well as possible layout changes.